kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/07_Using_Packages_From_NPM.md

 external val ReactPlayer: RClass<dynamic>
 ```

 Because JavaScript imports/exports isn't the simplest topic, it can sometimes be tricky to find the correct combination between annotations to get the Kotlin compiler on the same page as us.
-This line is equivalent to a JavaScript import like `require("react-player").default;`.
+These last two lines are equivalent to a JavaScript import like `require("react-player").default;`.
 It tells the compiler that we're certain we'll get a component conforming to `RClass<dynamic>` at runtime.

 #### Typed wrappers for the video player component